This will be a long tutorial. Be prepared!

 - Episode number – Usually you would combine season and episode as one entry

-- Shot name – each show name
+- Shot name – each shot name

 - Task type – Is it modeling?
 Lookdev? animation?FX?